Nalaquq/sar-hsi/README.md

 ## Project Summary

-When a person or boat goes missing, local Search and Rescue (SAR) teams often have to cover large areas very quickly.
+When a person or boat goes missing in the Arctic, local Search and Rescue (SAR) teams must cover large areas very quickly.
 Most searches today use **drones** and **thermal cameras** that detect **heat**.
-Thermal imaging works best when there’s a strong temperature difference between people and the ground.
-But during daylight, in fog, or on water, thermal sensors don't work, especially when the surface is cold or when people wear insulated clothing.
+This technology works best when there’s a strong temperature difference between people and the ground.
+But during daylight, in fog, or on water, thermal sensors don't always work.
+Thermal sensors also have trouble when the surface is cold or when people wear insulated clothing.

 **Hyperspectral imaging** is different.
 Instead of measuring heat, it captures **hundreds of narrow colors of light** that reflect from different materials, such as life jackets, boats, or human skin.
 Every object has a unique “spectral fingerprint.”
 By teaching the computer what these fingerprints look like, hyperspectral cameras can find people or debris even when they’re cold, covered, or in the water.